 Buy it: Amazon.com Price: $32.97 for a 12-pack

-For those seeking a plant-based protein, this is a great option, as it's made from a blend of brown rice protein, pea protein and hemp protein.
+For those seeking a plant-based protein, this is a great option, as it's made from a blend of pumpkin, brown rice protein and pea protein.

 "With 15 grams of protein, 5 grams of fiber and 0 grams of added sugar, this shake will provide a fuller feeling than those with less protein and fiber," Roger Adams, PhD, personal trainer, doctor of nutrition and owner of eatrightfitness, tells LIVESTRONG.com.